MEDICATION: THE WORLD’S MOST POPULAR DEMENTIA-DRUG IS DONEPEZIL.

 Donepezil (Brand-name: Aricept®) boosts memory & thinking in Alzheimer’s.
 More donepezil means more boost – along with intensified side-effects.
 Learn how it can be safely boosted when combined with solifenacin.

-IRVINE, California -- Donepezil helps Alzheimer's and other types of dementia.
+IRVINE, California — Donepezil helps Alzheimer’s and other types of dementia.
 Doctors often minimize its use because it can have a variety of side-effects.
-New research shows that by adding solifenacin to each pill of donepezil, a patient could potentially boost the dosage by as much as 400% without added side-effects.
+Progressive research shows that by adding solifenacin to each pill of donepezil, a patient could potentially boost the dosage by as much as 400% without added side-effects.

 Here’s a simplified explanation of how it works.

 - Acetylecholine is used by the brain to send messages from cell to cell.

 - If there is not enough acetylecholine in the brain, memory and thinking start to fail.

 - Alzheimer’s often experiences dangerous drops in acetylcholine.

 - Donepezil helps boost the level of acetylcholine throughout the body.

 - This can help an Alzheimer’s brain get back to normal.
 However, it can also overload other systems in the body, causing nausea, weight-loss and other side-effects.